Pea vs Whey Protein (Which is Best for You?)

 Whey protein, a powerhouse of essential amino acids, is derived from milk while making cheese.

-Not just confined to bodybuilding, whey protein is also recognized for its immune-boosting qualities and weight loss assistance due to its high levels of leucine and other branched-chain amino acids (BCAAs).
+It is also recognized for its immune-boosting qualities and weight loss assistance due to its high levels of leucine and other branched-chain amino acids (BCAAs).

 Available in different forms, such as whey isolate with a higher protein content or low lactose options for those sensitive to dairy, it boasts versatility that suits various dietary needs.